Study Architecture in Top Universities

 - Ecole Polytechnique Fédérale de Lausanne (EPFL), Switzerland

-Top Architecture Universities in US and Canda
+Top Architecture Universities in United States of America and Canda

 Top Architecture Universities in Europe

 One-hundred and nineteen of the world's best architecture schools are located here, including three that are listed as world-class in the QS World University Rankings (by subject).
 Sheffield University (in 23rd position) and Cardiff University (in 10th place) have dropped out of the top 10.
 (Thirty-eighth position).
 Research citations per publication put University College Dublin (UCD) between 101 and 150 this year.

 Université Paris 1 Panthéon-Sorbonne, which scored 151-200, is the sole French participation this year.
 Universitat Politècnica de Catalunya and Universidad Politécnica de Madrid both rank in the top 40 this year, at position 21 and 35, respectively, with five ranked universities in Spain.

 Seven German universities, including Technische Universität Berlin (24th) and Technische Universität München (57th), appear in the QS World University Rankings for Architecture this year (26th place).